Garlic Chives Seeds – Herbs & Microgreens

 Ornamental Uses

 Garlic chives are a pretty, decorative edging plant that complements herb and vegetable gardens.
-The petite, white, star-shaped flowers suit cottage or traditional garden.
+The petite, white, star-shaped flowers suit cottage or traditional gardens.

 Growing Information